 The distributions from this Fund shall be used to provide one or more scholarship(s) in the Department of Criminal Justice and Criminology.
 Scholarship recipients must be a Senior studying Criminal Justice at Washington State University and be certified in the major.
 As a reflection of the significant impact Officer Moreno had on the city of Kent, first preference shall be given to students who graduated from a high school in Kent, Washington.

 Kathleen E. Taylor graduated from Washington State University in 1961.
 Born in Seattle and raised in Edmonds, she came to WSU to study Police Science.
-The degree program was male dominated at the time, yet she was interested in a career in criminal justice or law enforcement and succeeded in the program academically, particularly influenced by the WSU Department of Police Science founder Dr. V. A. Leonard.
+The degree program was male dominated at the time, yet she was interested in a career in criminal justice or law enforcement and succeeded in the program academically, particularly influenced by the WSU Department of Police Science founder Dr. Vivian Anderson (V.A.)
+Leonard.

 The distributions from this fund shall be used to support one or more scholarships for full time undergraduate students majoring in Criminal Justice.
 Recipients shall demonstrate their interest in a career in the field (for example in law enforcement, corrections, court administration, crime analysis, juvenile justice, or a field situated within the criminal justice system) and a passion for service.

-Scholarship established in honor of Professor Emeritus V.A Leonard, who organized the Department of Police Science at Washington State University.
+Scholarship established in honor of Professor Emeritus Vivian Anderson (V.A.)
+Leonard, who organized the Department of Police Science at Washington State University.
 Dr. Leonard served as chair of the department for many years and continued to teach, research and write until his retirement in 1961.

 Eligible students are full time undergraduates majoring in Police Science (Criminal Justice) with excellent academic achievement and a financial need.